- Search The Registry

 It took 40 minutes for the all-white jury in Steamboat Springs to reach a verdict.
-Nelson, 15, said he was defending himself after the teenager threatened him, used the N-word, and telling Nelson that he was "going to make him his slave."
-Nelson's attorney, Kristopher Hammond said, "the white student would make a whipping sound when he saw Randall in the hall and say things like 'Boy, come over here and shine my shoes."
+Nelson, 15, said he was defending himself after the teenager threatened him, used the N-word, and told Nelson that he was "going to make him his slave."
+Nelson's attorney, Kristopher Hammond, said, "the white student would make a whipping sound when he saw Randall in the hall and say things like 'Boy, come over here and shine my shoes."

 Nelson was the only Black student at Steamboat Springs Middle School at the time of the incident.
 The Nelson family moved to Steamboat Springs when he was in sixth grade.
 The racism began two years ago when an older boy sucker-punched him in the school lunchroom.
 Nelson did not fight back.
 The next year, that boy, who wasn't the one involved in the February incident, came from Steamboat Springs High School with his friends and tried to pick a fight.
 Nelson said he didn't want to fight.

 The Routt County Sheriff's Office investigated that incident, and a deputy testified at trial that he told Nelson that he had the right to defend himself and that if he ever felt threatened to make a fist and punch the guy in the mouth.
 In February, Nelson was in the school gym when the 14-year-old walked in with a friend and asked, "Where is my slave boy?"
-The friend pushed Nelson and then the teen stepped toward him.
+The friend pushed Nelson, and then the teen stepped toward him.
 Nelson punched him and broke the teen's jaw.
 Hammond says the teen, who has since moved away, was in the hospital for surgery on his jaw.

-During deliberations, Hawkinson said, the jury decided to take the racial elements out and think about whether anyone, regardless of color, would have felt threatened in Nelson's situation.
-"You have two people walk across and come threaten you, it puts you in a defensive position," she said.
+During deliberations, Hawkinson said, the jury decided to take the racial elements out and consider whether anyone, regardless of color, would have felt threatened in Nelson's situation.
+"You have two people walk across and come threaten you; it puts you in a defensive position," she said.
 Nelson, a 2008 high school freshman, said he was relieved when the verdict was announced because, for the past year, he has felt the stress of the trial and watched it weigh on his family.
 "I think the outcome was the right thing," he said.